Shaquille Brissett – GainesvilleCoins.com ……

-The tale of the Whydah begins in the Atlantic trade triangle where the slave ship set sail on its maiden voyage, traveling the Windward passage, a strait in the Caribbean sea between Cuba and Hispaniola.
+The tale of the Whydah begins in the Atlantic trade triangle where the slave ship set sail on its maiden voyage, traveling the Windward Passage, a strait in the Caribbean Sea between Cuba and Hispaniola.
 The ship was being led by Captain Lawrence Prince, a former privateer under the infamous Captain Morgan.
-Upon the third leg of its journey, its occupants noticed two predatorial vessels speeding through its wake.
-One can only imagine the faces of the men aboard the ship as reminiscent of the central of figure in Edvard Munch’s The Scream and fraught with terror.
+Upon the third leg of its journey, its occupants noticed two predatory vessels speeding through its wake.
 The ship was subsequently conquered by two vessels, the Sultana and the Mary Ann.
-Amidst the oceanic mist and chaos, a man known as Black Sam made his entrance.
+Amidst the mist and chaos, a man known as Black Sam made his entrance.

 Bellamy’s entire piracy career spanned little more than a year.
 However, during this time, he and his crew looted over 50 ships.
 Bellamy amassed a fortune equivalent to 129 million dollars in today’s money, making him the wealthiest pirate to ever live.
 Unfortunately, Bellamy never got the opportunity to share his newfound wealth with his love.